Creating a CV

 Work experience

-Here you present your work experience from your previous internships etc. Please note the following:
+Here you can showcase your work experience including internships.
+Please note the following:

 1. Reverse chronological representation: Name the last experience first.

 2. Make sure you don't just mention the employer.
-The details of your main tasks, projects, activities, achievements etc. is much more important.
+The details of your main tasks, projects, activities, achievements etc. are much more important.

 3. Try to think whether there are concrete KPIs to help you measure your achievements.
 Quantifying your achievements can be particularly helpful for roles which are very results driven.